 - Butt-Monkey: The site's users openly scorn the "Tolerability Index" feature and use its comment section as a catch-all place to discuss any random thing.

 - Hate Song is largely disliked by the site's readers- it's a feature that's all about openly loathing a bit of pop culture, on a site that, even when critical, is defined by its earnest passion for art.

 - Great Job, Internet! has also earned much reproach for often providing links to websites and videos that the commenters frequently find to be inadequate.

-- Todd VanDerWerff.
-Given he had to review 2 Broke Girls with a Broken Pedestal mindset and Glee while the show was going through Seasonal Rot earned him sympathy points from readers.
+- Emily VanDerWerff.
+Given she had to review 2 Broke Girls with a Broken Pedestal mindset and Glee while the show was going through Seasonal Rot earned her sympathy points from readers.

 - Deconstruction: In Newswire articles, when someone or something shamelessly argues for something illogical, one of the writers (Almost always Katie Rife) will be on hand to dismantle their arguments through this.

 - Fetish Retardant: In his My World of Flops article about Jupiter Ascending, Nathan Rabin says Channing Tatum and Mila Kunis (normally Mr and Ms. Fanservice respectively) "cut bizarrely asexual figures".
 He, like most other viewers, invokes Bestiality Is Depraved in response to Jupiter's line "I love dogs," and sees Caine as "a scowling, glowering, personality-free mass of muscles."

 - Heroic BSoD: Reviewers who cover particularly awful series week-in and week-out often pretend to be experiencing this by the end of a season.
 Sonia Sariya's experience with Hostages is the quintessential example.
 "This caused a great deal of consternation.
 Mostly by me, because my brain is slowly melting into goo."